mkristian/rails-resty-gwt/README.md

 ----------

 * error handling - i.e. validation errors (server side)
+* GWT editors (which will have client side validation in future)
 * selenium/cabybara tests
 * more types on GWT, i.e. dates
 * hide buttons if the logged in user does not have the permissions to use it